Your basket is currently empty!

 Furthermore, it is important to limit the intake of processed foods and added sugars.

-These foods can lead to and in the brain, which can negatively impact cognitive function.
+These foods can lead to inflammation and oxidative stress in the brain, which can negatively impact cognitive function.

 Instead, opt for whole, unprocessed foods and choose natural sweeteners like honey or maple syrup.